dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 <!---

-  eZ Summercamp 2013 Talk
+  eZ Summercamp 2014 Talk

-  How we started with eZ Publish 5 - A real use case
+  Learnings from Real eZ Publish 5 Projects
-  A cookbook for successful migration from eZ 4 to the Symfony stack

-  (c) 2013 Ekkehard Dörre, Donat Fritschy
+  (c) 2014 Ekkehard Dörre, Donat Fritschy

 -->

 * <strong>Ekke</strong> is a consultant with deep knowledge in eZ Publish 4 and 5, eZ Find / Apache Solr and with a faible for coming cutting edge web technologies.
 He is one of the organizers of the PHP Unconference since seven years.
 * <strong>Donat</strong> is owner of Webmanufaktur, a full service web agency in Switzerland.
 He works as projects manager, software architect and developer and likes thinking outside of the box.
+In the last year he has been involved in major eZ 5 projects.
 * Members of CJW Network

 ---

-title: Why a Cookbook?
+title: Learnings from Real eZ Publish 5 Projects
 class: big
 build_lists: true

-- eZ Publish 5 allows for a smooth migration of eZ legacy projects to the Symfony stack, permitting them to profit from the exiting new possibilities
-- However, it is a completely new beast
-- This workshop presents some basic recipes for beginners
+- Last year we have presented our Cookbok
+- In the meantime we have realized a couple of larger and smaller eZ 5 projects
+- We want to share these experiences

 ---